Research

 A thin wrapper inherits every limitation of the upstream analysis.
 The Euclidean 800 m catchment overstates true walking coverage because it ignores network topology.
 The ACS vintage is three years stale as of April 2026.
 The DiD timeline has sourced upgrade years for only 101 of 157 stations; the remaining 56 use a deterministic hash-based fallback pending a FOIL request to the MTA Key Station Program.
 The centroid-based coverage is a spatial simplification.
 Equal weighting of the need-score components is arbitrary.
 All of these are documented in §5.3 of the upstream CASESTUDY and should be read there rather than paraphrased here.

-This showcase adds one new limitation: the cross-walk is a curation, not an engine-audit.
+This wrapper adds one new limitation: the cross-walk is a curation, not an engine-audit.
 A real audit would re-estimate every primary result using the named factor-factory engine and report the numerical discrepancy.
-The upstream Appendix D does that for the headline regression and the Moran's I test.
-Extending the audit across every row of the cross-walk is future work; it belongs upstream in the subway-access engine-audit Appendix rather than here.
+Appendix D of the upstream CASESTUDY does that for the headline regression and the Moran's I test.
+Extending the audit across every row of the cross-walk is future work; it belongs upstream in the subway-access engine-audit appendix rather than here.

 5. What happens next#

 The upstream library is the evolution point.
-When subway-access v0.6 ships — with refreshed MTA data, a completed FOIL-sourced upgrade timeline, or an expanded engine-audit Appendix — this showcase becomes a bump commit: pin the new version in packages/python-showcase/pyproject.toml, replace the figures in artifacts/figures/, update the headline-numbers JSON, re-render the catalogue.
+When subway-access v0.6 ships — with refreshed MTA data, a completed FOIL-sourced upgrade timeline, or an expanded engine-audit appendix — this wrapper becomes a bump commit: raise the subway-access pin in this repository's pyproject.toml, replace the figures in artifacts/figures/, update the headline-numbers JSON, re-render the catalogue.
 The cross-walk stays largely stable because factor-factory engine names are API-stable across minor versions.

 For readers who want to run the live pipeline rather than browse the snapshot, manuscripts/UPSTREAM_REFERENCE.md carries the clone + uv sync + python main.py recipe.
 The output lands in reports/ under the upstream example directory; copy it back here to refresh the wrapper.